yuyang339/cs140e-21spr/labs/7-interrupts/HINTS.md

     jumping back to that location.
 An alternative equivalant view: you need to set the program counter to a piece of exception code, but the pc is already in use by the original program, so somehow you need to save it before overwriting it.
+(See: page A2-8.)

     Second, you need some way to use registers (since load-store architecture), but all of them are live.
 We could push them onto the